David Antony Lofton

 Born in Odessa, Ukraine, Ghenady Meirson graduated from the Santa Cecilia Conservatory in Rome and the Curtis Institute of Music, where he studied piano with Seymour Lipkin and Mieczyslaw Horszowski, and accompanying with Vladimir Sokoloff.

 In 1982, Mr. Meirson wrote a singer’s handbook entitled Do Sing in Russian and began to focus on Russian vocal repertoire.
-He prepared many artists for opera, oratorio, recitals, and recordings, and helped such organizations as the Philadelphia Orchestra, Opera Company of Philadelphia, Philadelphia Singers and Mendelssohn Club Chorus.
+He prepared many artists for opera, oratorio, recitals, and recordings, and helped such organizations as The Philadelphia Orchestra, Opera Philadelphia, The Philadelphia Singers and the Mendelssohn Club of Philadelphia.

 In 1996, Mr. Meirson founded PrivateLessons.com, a membership-based network for independent music teachers.
 Now a leader in its niche, the network helps teachers attract private music students across the United States and Canada.

-Ghenady Meirson is a faculty member of both the Academy of Vocal Arts and the Curtis Institute of Music.
+Ghenady Meirson is a faculty member of both the Academy of Vocal Arts and Curtis Institute of Music.

 A native of France, Audrey Saint-Gil attended the Conservatoire National de Musique de Toulouse where she was awarded three first prizes with distinction in piano solo, chamber music, and vocal coaching.
 She continued her doctoral studies at the Université of Toulouse and graduated with a PhD in Greek philosophy.